posativ/acrylamid/docs/index.rst

 With Acrylamid you can write your weblog entries with your editor of choice in Markdown, reStructuredText or textile.
 With several content filters you can pimp your HTML (typography, math, hyphenation).
-Acrylamid provides a very sophisticated CLI and integrates perfectly with any DVCes.
+Acrylamid provides a very sophisticated CLI and integrates perfectly with any :abbr:`DVCS (Distributed Version Control System)`.
 It generates completely static HTML you can host everywhere.

 supported markup languages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~